xpitsm/pytorch-image-classifier/README.md

 During training, the script splits the provided dataset into training and validation subsets using a 90/10 split.

-The training script also contains optional logic for creating separate train and test folders from an original class-structured dataset.
-This is controlled by the `TRAIN_TEST_FLAG` variable in `training.py`.
+The training script also includes optional train/test split logic controlled by `TRAIN_TEST_FLAG` in `training.py`.
+When enabled, it creates separate `train/` and `test/` folders using an 80/20 split and generates a reference CSV file for the test set.

 ## Requirements

-Install the required dependencies from the repository root:
+The required dependencies can be installed from the repository root:

 ```bash
 pip install -r classification/requirements.txt
 ```

-Note: PyTorch installation may vary depending on whether CPU or GPU/CUDA support is needed.
-Model architecture visualization with `torchview` may also require Graphviz to be installed on the system.

 ## Usage